Lunar-Proxy/lunar-v2/README.md

 # Contributing

-Before making any changes, please review [this guide](CONTRIBUTING.md) for proper instructions on how to contribute.
+If you are making any changes, please review [this guide](CONTRIBUTING.md) for proper instructions on how to contribute.

 # Support